HyperionDevBootcamps/2024-Commercial-Lecture-Backpack/README.md

    - **Download the script**:
      - **Right-click on the script link** below for your stream and operating system.
-     - **Select "Save Link As..." or "Save Target As..." to download the script to your machine**.
+     - **Select "Save Link As..." or "Save Target As..."** to download the script to your machine.
    - **Execute the script**: After downloading, execute the script on your machine.
 This will clone the repository and pull only the relevant files for your learning path.

 | Stream | macOS Script | Windows Script | Linux Script |